clojuredocs/guides/README.md

 ### Contributing To Existing Guides

 First, pick a topic that sounds interesting.
-Writing documentation takes some effort and working on something that is interesting will motivate you.
+Writing documentation takes some effort and working on something that is interesting to you will motivate you.
 Next, find the article you want to contribute to under `./articles/`.
 It is a Markdown file with inline code snippets.

 At the top of each article you will usually find what it is supposed to cover.
 Please stick